acareau/Comp472---Project-2/README.md

 e) Can you use one hidden layer only to solve this problem?
 If yes, how many nodes are you going to have in it?
 And why?

 Yes.
 Both datasets can be solved with a simple OR gate on inputs A and C, therefore the hidden layer can have a single node, or there can be no hidden layer at all.
 The output node can simply be reached by a single function.

 f) Can we use 5 hidden layers?
 Is that a good idea?
 Justify your answer.

 Yes, it's possible to use 5 layers.
 No, it wouldn't be a good idea.
 Since the datasets can be solved with a single function, adding layers and nodes needlessly adds time and space complexity to the network.

 g) How did the neural net do in classifying the testing set?
 Comment on how good or bad it learned the function from the training set.

 It did good.
+It learns very quickly and produces 100% accuracy from the test set.